waleedsamy/docker-monitoring/README.md

-# A sample Docker workflow with Node.js, Redis, mongo and NGiNX + monitoring (cAdvisor, logstash, prometheus and grafana)
+# A sample Docker workflow with Node.js, Redis, mongo and NGiNX + monitoring (cAdvisor, fluentd, elasticsearch, prometheus and grafana)

 * full picture
 ```